(Image of Emotional Wellbeing Hub logo)

-This page provides answers to questions that you may have if you have submitted a referral to the Emotional Wellbeing Hub and would like to know what happens next?
+This page provides answers to questions that you may have if you have submitted a referral to the Emotional Wellbeing Hub.

-If you have come across this page but you have not made an online referral to the Emotional Wellbeing Hub, please go to the Emotional Wellbeing Hub Referral page for more information.
+If you have come across this page but you have not made an online referral to the Emotional Wellbeing Hub, please go to Emotional Wellbeing Hub page

 What happens now I have submitted my referral?